bertux/scaffold-eth/README.md

 ![nft13](https://user-images.githubusercontent.com/526558/124387174-d83c0180-dcb3-11eb-989e-d58ba15d26db.png)

-# 🛳 Ship the app!
+# 🛳 Pump the doll!
 > ⚙️ build and upload your frontend and share the url with your friends...

 ```